 Manzanita Elementary School

-- Manzanita Elementary School's student population of 252 students has declined by 14% over five school years.
+- Manzanita Elementary School's student population of 299 students has grown by 16% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Students||299 students|

 - Manzanita Elementary School is ranked within the top 30% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.